ateijelo/bash-eternal-history/README.md

 and a second time after the command is done.

 This is useful to investigate how long a command took to complete.
-If you'd rather have it logged once, currently there are no configuration, edit the code at will.
+If you'd rather have it logged once, check the variables at the beginning of the code.
-It's quite short (for the time being)